Parliamentary constituencies in South Yorkshire: Constituencies

-Proposed boundary changes
+Boundary changes

+2024

 See 2023 Periodic Review of Westminster constituencies for further details.

-Following the abandonment of the Sixth Periodic Review (the 2018 review), the Boundary Commission for England formally launched the 2023 Review on 5 January 2021.
-Initial proposals were published on 8 June 2021 and, following two periods of public consultation, revised proposals were published on 8 November 2022.
-Final proposals will be published by 1 July 2023.

-The commission has proposed that South Yorkshire be combined with Humberside as a sub-region of the Yorkshire and the Humber Region, resulting in the creation of a new cross-county boundary constituency named Doncaster East and Axholme, largely replacing Don Valley.
-Barnsley Central and Barnsley East would be realigned to form Barnsley North and Barnsley South.
-Changes to Wentworth and Dearne would result in it being renamed Rawmarsh and Conisbrough.
+For the 2023 Periodic Review of Westminster constituencies, which redrew the constituency map ahead of the 2024 United Kingdom general election, the Boundary Commission for England opted to combine South Yorkshire with the four unitary authorities which make up the former county of Humberside as a sub-region of the Yorkshire and the Humber Region, resulting in the creation of a new cross-county boundary constituency named Doncaster East and the Isle of Axholme, largely replacing Don Valley.
+Barnsley Central and Barnsley East were realigned to form Barnsley North and Barnsley South.
+Changes to Wentworth and Dearne resulted in it being renamed Rawmarsh and Conisbrough.